xinxin2021/my-projects/README.md

 My make of works.
 ## Install
 This project can be run directly,but running them requires installing some of necessary modules.
-If there is such a code at the beginning:import wx,then run the code at the command prompt:pip install wxPython
+If there is such a code at the beginning:import wx,then run the code at the command prompt:`pip install wxPython`
 Without this statement,you don't need to install any necessary modules.
 ## Usage
 These can be run directly.